Bayview Bridge (Toronto)

-The Bayview Bridge is a Deck truss bridge over the West Don River in Toronto, Ontario, Canada.
+The Bayview Bridge is a deck truss bridge over the West Don River in Toronto, Ontario, Canada.
 The six-lane bridge carries Bayview Avenue across the Don Valley, connecting with Lawrence Avenue East at its southern end.
-Built in 1929 by Harold Babcock, the bridge helped spur the development of the Bridle Path, an affluent neighbourhood northeast of the bridge's span.
+Opened in 1961 it replaced the now demolished high level bridge from 1929, the bridge helped spur the development of the Bridle Path, an affluent neighbourhood northeast of the bridge's span.
+From the eastern end of Lawrence the old low level or Watson’s Bridge built in 1895 which followed the old alignment of Bayview.

 Restoration work on the bridge was done in 1969 and 1994 by Metro Transportation (shown on plaque along the middle of the bridge).